Obesity in Dogs: What You Need to Know if Your Favorite Canine is Overweight

 Obesity is defined as excess fatty cell (adipocyte) accumulation.
 Dogs are considered obese when they weigh more than 20% above normal.
 Dogs that weigh 10-19% above their normal weight are considered overweight.

 Muscle mass weighs more than fat, so you need to look and feel your dog’s body to assess their body condition score and not just look at the scale.
 Body condition scores are on a 1-5 or 1-9 scale and look at your dog’s body shape from the side, looking down over your dog, and feeling their ribs and back bones.
-Please see this great handout with descriptions and pictures on how to assess your dog’s body condition score:
+Please check out this great article with descriptions and pictures on how to assess your dog’s body condition score.

 Negative Effects of Obesity in Dogs